Text Link

 Because gender dysphoria, body dissatisfaction, and disordered eating are interconnected, receiving gender-affirming care can help improve body image and self-esteem as well as improve mental health outcomes.

-In fact, transitioning isn’t just gender-affirming—it’s life-affirming.
+Transitioning isn’t just gender-affirming—it’s life-affirming.
 Trans people are significantly more likely to experience suicidal ideation, attempt suicide, and die by suicide than the general population.
-However, research on trans youth confirmed that those who received gender-affirming care were 60% less likely to experience moderate to severe depression and 73% less likely to experience suicidal ideation.
-(2)
+However, research on trans youth confirmed that those who received gender-affirming care were 60% less likely to experience moderate to severe depression and 73% less likely to experience suicidal ideation.2

-Additional research has also shown that access to gender-affirming care and severity of disordered eating behaviors are directly related.
-The rate of eating disorder symptoms among trans people who received HRT and surgery was lower than those who’d received no gender-affirming care or only hormones.
-Additionally, the individuals who were on hormones and had received surgery were also less likely to report weight and shape concerns, both of which are risk factors for disordered eating behaviors.
-(3)
+Additional research has also shown that access to gender-affirming care and the severity of disordered eating behaviors are directly related.
+The rate of eating disorder symptoms among trans people who received HRT and surgery was lower than those who received no gender-affirming care or only hormones.
+Additionally, the individuals who were on hormones and had received surgery were also less likely to report weight and shape concerns, both of which are risk factors for disordered eating behaviors.3

-As a trans or non-binary person begins to see the desired changes that align with their gender, they tend to experience more gender congruence and validation, which in turn, can result in more body satisfaction.
-And as someone grows more satisfied with their body and appearance, the less likely they are to engage in disordered eating behaviors to change their appearance, weight, or shape.
+As trans or non-binary people begin to see the desired changes that align with their gender, they tend to experience more gender congruence and validation, which can result in more body satisfaction.
+As someone becomes more satisfied with their body and appearance, they become less likely to engage in disordered eating behaviors to change their appearance, weight, or shape.

-For instance, if a trans man or transmasculine patient engaged in disordered eating to reduce the size of their chest, then a treatment provider may gently lead a conversation about methods for reducing chest dysphoria, including binding and possibility of top surgery.
-If the client is interested, then that could be integrated into their treatment plan.
+For instance, if a trans man or transmasculine patient engages in disordered eating to reduce the size of their chest, a treatment provider may gently lead a conversation about other methods for reducing chest size, including binding and the possibility of top surgery.
+If the client is interested, this can be integrated into their treatment plan.

 Likewise, if a trans woman or transfeminine individual has not previously had access to HRT, the eating disorder treatment professional may inquire as to whether they are interested in hormones and hormone blockers.
 Starting this conversation can help a trans person gain access to life-saving gender-affirming care, improve their body satisfaction and self-esteem, and enhance their disorder recovery.

-When working with trans and non-binary people experiencing eating disorders, it is essential for treatment providers to understand how the safety and efficacy of gender affirming medical care interacts with eating disorder behaviors.
-Provider competency in these areas is essential for ensuring physical safety and emotional support while developing appropriate strategies for treating eating disorder behaviors, supporting medical transition, and minimizing health risks.
+When working with trans and non-binary people experiencing eating disorders, treatment providers need to understand how the safety and efficacy of gender-affirming medical care interact with eating disorder behaviors.
+Provider competency in these areas is essential for ensuring physical safety and emotional support while developing appropriate strategies for treating eating disorder behaviors, supporting medical transition, and minimizing health risks during eating disorder recovery

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.